 To determine the reference program effectiveness, we estimated failure frequencies with I/M and without I/M ("non-I/M").
 The I/M failure frequencies were developed from the Phoenix data using initial and final results for a vehicle in a given I/M cycle.
 For passing vehicles, the initial and final tests are the same.
 The initial and final failure frequencies were averaged to develop an I/M failure frequency for each model year and age group.
-Using the initial failure frequencies, while using only final failure frequencies would neglect the required repairs occurring on most failing vehicles, while using only final failure frequencies would neglect the prior existence of failing vehicles.
+Using the initial failure frequencies alone would neglect the required repairs occurring on most failing vehicles, while using only final failure frequencies would neglect the prior existence of failing vehicles.